RedHatNordicsSA/controller_configuration/README.md

 Don't re-use this repository for anything else than test purposes.
 This repository and related ones are here to inspire you regarding what is possible.
 It is not:
 1. Maintained to always be in sync with https://github.com/redhat-cop/controller_configuration
-2. Production grade (all changes tested, vetted, etc)
+2. Production grade (all changes tested, vetted, etc) If you think this is a good idea, do this yourself in repositories you control.

 ## Prerequisites
 1. Two preferrably empty Ansible Automation Platform controller clusters.
 Installation guide: https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.1/html/red_hat_ansible_automation_platform_installation_guide/index